mrlt8/docker-wyze-bridge/README.md

 ## Usage

-git clone this repo, edit the docker-compose.yml with your wyze credentials, then run `docker-composer up`.
+git clone this repo, copy `docker-compose.yml.sample` to `docker-compose.yml` and update it with your wyze credentials, then run `docker-composer up`.

 Once you're happy with your config you can use `docker-compose up -d` to run it in detached mode.